tc39/proposal-temporal/docs/cookbook.md

 ### UTC offset for a zoned event, as a string

-Use `Temporal.TimeZone.getOffsetStringFor()` to map a `Temporal.Instant` instance and a time zone into the UTC offset at that exact time in that time zone, as a string.
+Use `Temporal.TimeZone.getOffsetStringFor()` or `Temporal.ZonedDateTime.offset` to map a `Temporal.Instant` instance and a time zone into the UTC offset at that exact time in that time zone, as a string.

 ```javascript
 {{cookbook/getUtcOffsetStringAtInstant.mjs}}